 You probably already know that putting diesel in a gas car can be dangerous—and if not, this is what can happen if you put diesel fuel in a gas-burning car.
 But this applies to different octane ratings of gasoline, too.
 “Vehicles are designed to run on a specific grade [of] gas,” says Jill Trotta, VP of the Auto Team at RepairPal.

 For instance, using lower-grade fuel in a high-performance vehicle can cause a decline in performance.
 And while doing the opposite, putting higher-grade fuel into a car than can run on regular ol’ gas, won’t cause any harm, there’s just no reason to do it. “[It’s] a waste of money and any performance benefit noted is most likely perceived and not real,” Trotta explains.
-These are 10 things you should never do when pumping gas.

 How often do you clean your car?
 Probably not often enough, according to Richard Reina, product training director at CARiD.com.
 In addition to keeping the interior clean to prevent germs from accumulating on the surfaces you touch, keep an eye on the exterior as well.